diverso-lab/splc2025_feedback_analysis/README.md

 # 🧠 Feedback Analysis for SPL Forks (SPLC 2025)

 This repository contains the scripts and tooling used for analyzing technical feedback in fork-based software product line (SPL) developments.
-It accompanies the research article *"Feedback Analysis in Software Product Line Forked Developments"*, submitted to SPLC 2025.
+It accompanies the paper *"Feedback Analysis in Software Product Line Forked Developments"*, accepted at SPLC 2025.

 The analysis covers:
 - Extraction of commits, issues, and pull requests from GitHub forks.